At state Capitol rally, protesters against vaccine mandates decry 'genocide,' 'tyranny'

-Roughly 150 protesters against vaccine mandates by healthcare employers rallied Tuesday around Capitol Square with "Don’t Tread On Me” Gadsen flags and signs likening COVID-19 vaccines to genocide and tyranny.
+Roughly 150 protesters against vaccine mandates by health care employers rallied Tuesday around the Capitol Square in Downtown Madison with “Don’t Tread on Me” Gadsden flags and signs likening COVID-19 vaccines to genocide and tyranny.

-Speakers included elected state representatives and public office hopefuls, including a Republican candidate for governor, lobbyists and people who said they were healthcare workers.
-Most offered up misinformation and blatant falsehoods about mRNA technology, stating there will be a "tsunami of cardiovascular disease" due to vaccine-related blood clots.
+Speakers included elected state representatives and public office hopefuls — including a Republican candidate for governor — lobbyists and people who said they were health care workers.
+Most offered up misinformation and falsehoods about the mRNA technology used in some vaccines, such as by stating there will be a “tsunami of cardiovascular disease” due to vaccine-related blood clots.

-Blood clots have been determined to be an extremely rare side effect of some COVID-19 vaccines.
-Patients who contract COVID-19, however, are more at risk of developing blood clots.
+In fact, scientists have determined blood clots to be an extremely rare side effect of some COVID-19 vaccines.
+Patients who contract COVID-19, though, are eight to 10 times more at risk of developing blood clots than those who received a vaccine, according to a University of Oxford study.

-Other protestors held signs that said vaccines are "made with aborted fetus cells".
-Neither Pfizer or Moderna used fetal cells in the development or production of their vaccine.
-Other signs read "When do I get my (barcode)" and "Natural immunity", a reference to an idea circulating among some that the body's immune system can fight off COVID-19 on its own.
-COVID-19 vaccines train the body's immune system to create proteins that fight the virus, without making the body severely ill.
+Some protesters held signs that said vaccines are “made with aborted fetus cells.”
+Neither Pfizer nor Moderna used fetal cells in the development or production of their vaccines, while the Johnson & Johnson vaccine was developed using cells derived from fetuses that were aborted decades ago.

+Other signs read “When do I get my (barcode)?” and “natural immunity,” a reference to the belief that the body’s immune system can effectively fight off COVID-19 on its own.
+COVID-19 vaccines train the body’s immune system to create proteins that fight the virus, without making the body severely ill.
+Vaccines have been shown to reduce the likelihood of transmission and severity of COVID-19.

+Some speakers used the term “plandemic,” likely referencing a documentary by the same name that asserts a series of falsehoods about the COVID-19 pandemic.

+COVID-19 has killed more than 617,000 people in the United States in the last 18 months, including more than 8,300 in Wisconsin.
+Vaccine hesitancy nationwide has fueled the spread of the delta variant, which has fueled a surge in new cases, including some among the vaccinated.

-Both vaccinated and unvaccinated people were among the crowd at the rally, she said.
+Both vaccinated and unvaccinated people were in the crowd at the rally, she said.

 “It’s just depressing,” Easton said.
 “It’s a bunch of people who I really wish had the best interest of their neighbors and their friends at heart and they don’t.
 It’s become political to the point that it’s kind of scary.”